Atcold/torch-Machine-learning-with-Torch/PCA/README.md

  1.5255
 [torch.DoubleTensor of dimension 2]
 ```
 Great.
 Now we have the direction of highest variability (1st component) and its orthogonal one.
+If we consider the data in its new reference system (represented by the two principal components), we can say it is *uncorrelated*.
+Losely speaking, this means that one component does not influence the value of the other component.
 Let's look at the text output.
 Here we can see that the total *energy* / *information* of `5.44` (= √[`27.2` + `2.33`]) is spread unevenly across the components. `5.22` on the first and `1.53` on the second one.
 This means that, if we project the dataset onto the first component and discard the second one, we would retain 92.1% (= `27.2`/[`27.2` + `2.33`]) of the *variance*.
 OK, it looks like cool.
 Let's project